Jemoka/blag/content/posts/KBhpolicy_gradient.md

 ### Likelyhood Ratio [Gradient]({{< relref "KBhpolicy_gradient.md" >}}) {#likelyhood-ratio-gradient--kbhpolicy-gradient-dot-md}

+This is likely good, but requires a few things:

+1.  an explicit transition model that you can compute over
+2.  you being able to take the gradient of the policy

 this is what people usually refers to as "[Policy Gradient]({{< relref "KBhpolicy_gradient.md" >}})".

 Recall: